drseg/swift-fsm/README.md

 FSM<State, Event>(initialState: .locked, actionsPolicy: .executeAlways)
 ```

 This setting replicates SMC entry/exit action behaviour.
-The default is `.executeOnStateChangeOnly` and is not a required argument.
+The default is `.executeOnChangeOnly` and is not a required argument.

 ### Syntax Order